 We have a whole post about lesson planning tips that is full of advice to make the most of this time so you're not spending all of your free time planning lessons instead of experiencing the culture around you.
 Teaching abroad shouldn't be monopolized by just teaching or just experience a new culture — The ILP program strives to strike a balance between the two, which is why we're here to help you find teaching resources to make lesson planning easier on you.

-ILP Teachers are only in the classroom for 20 hours a week, or less (which means quite a bit of free time for you to use how you'd like).
+As an ILP volunteer, you’ll spend about a half day volunteering (up to 4 hours of direct interaction with the kids, plus preparation time, transportation, and clean up).
+You'll be volunteering Monday to Friday, with weekends off to do a lot of exploring (not to mention the free time during the week).
 Since teachers will be planning their own lessons or outlining step-by-step instructions on how to follow the school's curriculum, you'll need to use some of that free time to make sure lessons are taken care of.

 Where Can I Get Teaching Supplies?